 • HIV post-exposure prophylaxis (PEP)

-• Education on contraception, sexually transmitted infection risk reduction, healthy relationships, decision making, and community resources
+• Educational resources that cover birth control, sexually transmitted infection risk reduction, healthy relationships, decision-making, and community resources

 To receive care:

-You do not require a referral from another health care professional to use our services.
-Walk-ins are accepted or you can call 434-200-3366 to make an appointment.
+We do not require a referral from another health care professional to use our services.
+Walk-ins are accepted, or you can call 434-818-7880 to make an appointment.

-Community Access Network is also Lynchburg’s Ryan White Care Clinic for HIV services.
-We serve Lynchburg, VA and other surrounding counties in Central Virginia.
+Community Access Network is also home to Lynchburg’s Ryan White Care Clinic for HIV services.
+We serve Lynchburg and the surrounding counties in Central Virginia.

 About the Ryan White Program